$n$-plectic Maxwell Theory: Dynamical equations and canonical variables

-We notice the early attempt of F. H\'elein and J. Kouneiher concerning the distinction of the {\em internal}, the {\em external} and the $^{\mathfrak{s}} \mathfrak{p}$-{\em bracket} - see \cite{HK-01}.
-These considerations are connected to the {\em good} expression of the dynamics.
+The distinction found in F. H\'elein and J. Kouneiher \cite{HK-01}, between the {\em internal}, the {\em external} and the $^{\mathfrak{s}} \mathfrak{p}$-{\em bracket}, is related to considerations for the good expression of the dynamics.
 We delimitate two directions in connection with this.
-The first is the relation between the dynamical equations and the {\em external} bracket $\{ {\cal H} \vol , {\pmb{\lambda}} \} $ \cite{HK-01} - see also the dynamical evolution equations given by I.V.
-Kanatchicov \cite{Kana-OZO} \cite{Kana-01}.
-The second is the introduction of Grassman extra variables in \cite{HK-01} - which makes connection with the work of S. Hrabak \cite{Hrabbak01} \cite{Hrabbak02}.
-We write dynamical equations in the form\footnote{where ${\bf{d}}$ is the differential along a graph $\Gamma$ of a solution of the Hamilton equations.} :
+The first is the relation between the dynamical equations and the {external} bracket $\{ {\cal H} \vol , {\pmb{\lambda}} \} $ \cite{HK-01}\footnote{ see also the dynamical evolution equations given by I.V.
+Kanatchikov \cite{Kana-OZO} \cite{Kana-01}.}.
+The second is the introduction of Grassman additional variables in \cite{HK-01} - which makes connection with the work of S. Hrabak \cite{Hrabbak01} \cite{Hrabbak02}.
+We write dynamical equations in the form:\footnote{where ${\bf{d}}$ is the differential along a graph $\Gamma$ of a solution of the Hamilton equations.}